-The successful candidate shall follow respectfully and at any time during her/his assignment as observer, the EU Code of Conduct for Election Observer and its Ethical aspects, provisions of CEOS relative to Special Advisors as well as the European Commission, EEAS, EU EOM Core Team and Service Provider instructions, in particular security and safety instructions, upon deployment and throughout the EU EOM.
+Successful candidates shall follow respectfully and at any time during their assignment as observers, the EU Code of Conduct for Election Observer and its Ethical aspects, as well as the European Commission, EEAS, EU EOM Chief Observer, Deputy Chief Observer, other Core Team members and Service Provider's instructions, in particular security and safety instructions, upon deployment and throughout the EU EOM.

-Due to both security and reputational risks, DCO and other EU EOM members are not allowed to stay in the country for personal reasons outside their deployment period.
-Service Provider is instructed not to modify travel tickets.
+Due to both security and reputational risks, the Core Team members are not allowed to stay in the country, for personal reasons, outside their deployment period.
+Service Provider is instructed not to modify mission travel tickets.